ScheduleOpt/optalcp-benchmarks/README.md

   * `FDS` (Failure-Directed Search) is suitable for optimality proofs,
   * `FDSLB` iteratively proves better and better lower bounds,
   * `SetTimes` is a basic search that constructs the solution chronologically.
 * Propagation levels for individual types of constraints.
 A higher level means a more complex algorithm and more propagation but also more time spent on the propagation.
-Basic propagation levels are usually enough for `LNS` search type.
+Basic propagation levels are usually enough for the `LNS` search type.
 On the other hand, `FDS` works better with higher propagation levels.
 Propagation levels are:
   * `--noOverlapPropgationLevel 1-4`.
 The default is 2.
   * `--cumulPropagationLevel 1-3`.
 The default is 1.
   * `--reservoirPropagationLevel 1-2`.
 The default is 1.

 ### Parameters for individual workers

 Engine parameters can also be set for individual workers.
 The syntax is `--workerN.param value`, where `N` is a worker number (starting from 0).
 Workers cooperate by sharing information about the best solution found so far.
-A combination of multiple search types usually works better than a single search type.
-For example, to run `FDS` search on worker 0 with more propagation and `LNS` search (the default) on the second worker, use the following command line:
+Combining multiple search types usually works better than a single search type.
+For example, to run the `FDS` search on worker 0 with more propagation and the `LNS` search (the default) on the second worker, use the following command line:

 ```sh
 node jobshop.mjs data/la17.txt --nbWorkers 2 --worker0.searchType fds --worker0.noOverlapPropagationLevel 4